CIBC-Internal/python/Doc/library/logging.handlers.rst

          so it should be as simple and as fast as possible.
 It should also return the same output every time for a given input, otherwise the rollover behaviour may not work as expected.

+         It's also worth noting that care should be taken when using a namer to preserve certain attributes in the filename which are used during rotation.
+         For example, :class:`RotatingFileHandler` expects to have a set of log files whose names contain successive integers, so that rotation works as expected, and :class:`TimedRotatingFileHandler` deletes old log files (based on the ``backupCount`` parameter passed to the handler's initializer) by determining the oldest files to delete.
+For this to happen, the filenames should be sortable using the date/time portion of the filename, and a namer needs to respect this.
+(If a namer is wanted that doesn't respect this scheme, it will need to be used in a subclass of :class:`TimedRotatingFileHandler` which overrides the :meth:`~TimedRotatingFileHandler.getFilesToDelete` method to
+         fit in with the custom naming scheme.)

       .. versionadded:: 3.3